aryanshdev/NumberSystems/README.md

 ```
 ## Errors

-In case of Wrong Type of Data given as an input to the Fuction, **InvalidInputError** is raised.
+In case of the Wrong Type of Data given as an input to the Function, **InvalidInputError** is raised.

 It is suggested to check the input value again if the Error is raised.

-**If input value to the function is fine, still Error rises, please open a new *Issue* on Github**.
+**If the input value to the function is fine, still Error rises, please open a new *Issue* on Github**.